Why do you need team collaboration anyway?

 Julia (marketing team)

 Effective team collaboration depends on several factors.
-First, it’s having a main team’s goal, an idea that merges very different people with various mindsets and personal ambitions together.
+First, it’s having a common team’s goal, an idea that merges very different people with various mindsets and personal ambitions together.
 It gets team members motivated.
 That’s crucial because motivation is an ultimate driving force behind every successful team.

 There are many other factors of successful team collaboration, but they often vary and change according to team’s age and size, business niche, etc. Working at cozy office or remotely, choosing Chanty, Slack or Slack alternatives, holding weekly or bi-weekly team meetings, using Jira or Wrike… There are tons of combinations.
 But the main question every team member should answer to ensure effective team collaboration is, ‘Why am I here?’